Kanathras/TutoKnockout/README.md

 More details on : http://www.linuxjournal.com/content/tech-tip-really-simple-http-server-python
 - On windows, go for IIS or more simply Tiny : http://www.commentcamarche.net/faq/4500-web-un-minuscule-serveur-web-sous-windows

+I highly suggest you to use Google Chrome for this project, since i optimized the CSS for that particular browser.
+It works on Firefox and IE9, but some elements are not rendered as wanted.

 ---

 Where to start